superDross/dotfiles/notes/system_design/scalability.md

 There is multiple forms of RAID.

+### LB Replication

 Replication of load balancers is possible through various toolings

 active:passive LB; duplicated LB's whereby the if the active LB breaks we promote the passive LB to active (takes over active IP address)